usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 The definitions in this section are primarily those that are referenced in this document.
 Refer to the other documents in the SP 800-63 document family for additional definitions and abbreviations specific to their content.

 #### Active Attack
-An attack on the authentication protocol where the attacker transmits data to the claimant, Credential Service Provider, verifier, or RP.
+An attack on the authentication protocol where the attacker transmits data to the claimant, Credential Service Provider (CSP), verifier, or RP.
 Examples of active attacks include man-in-the-middle, impersonation, and session hijacking.

 #### Approved
 Federal Information Processing Standard (FIPS) approved or NIST recommended.
 An algorithm or technique that is either 1) specified in a FIPS or NIST Recommendation, or 2) adopted in a FIPS or NIST Recommendation.